lovetheory/nkc2/README.md

 nkc community project, version 2. currently under dev.

+# License
+You are allowed to use these files for any purpose, as long as you admit that they are useful.
+The author of these files shall not be held responsible for any terrorist attacks or global climate changes caused by the use of these files.

-# What it does
+# What it does/ How it works
-- serve static files
+- serves static files
 - render then serve .jade files
 - ...if paths are properly routed with express
-- RESTful apis forming a forum
+- provide RESTful APIs for community forums
-- based on ArangoDB
+- document storage and query using ArangoDB
-- socket.io for real-time notifications
+- uses socket.io for real-time notifications

+- maybe an example for those new to Node.js

 # First steps
   1. Install Node.js for your system